abdoo112/mini-projects/README.md

 - This project was done to complete the intermediate HTML and CSS course on the odin project.
 - Created using vanilla CSS and HTML.
 - Completely frontend based project, it has no backend logic in it.
+- Reference image for the page given in the folder form The Odin Project.
 ## Learned
 - How to use CSS properties.
 - How CSS selectors work.